cole-h06/verity-research/README.md

 # Project Verity

 A graph-based credibility inference system for networks of conflicting claims.
+Verity models the relationship between sources and claims as a graph to estimate the credibility of every source and the confidence of every claim it asserts.

+# Problem

 As AI systems make decisions and complete tasks autonomously using information gathered from across the web, evaluating the credibility of information becomes increasingly important.

-# Problem

-When sources disagree, deciding which information to trust is difficult.
-Verity models the relationship between sources and claims as a graph to estimate the credibility of every source and the confidence of every claim it asserts.

 # Core Challenge